 Circular 2020/6: Temporary mobility arrangements as part of the continued response to COVID-19

-- The COVID-19 pandemic has seen a significant shift in the way the Australian Public Service (APS) has operated to continue to deliver outcomes and critical services to the Australian public.
+- The COVID-19 pandemic has seen a significant shift in the way the Australian Public Service (APS) operates to ensure the delivery of outcomes and critical services to the Australian public.

-- Thirdly, is the employee currently limited in their ability to perform work?
-If an employee is awaiting alternative work or temporary mobility opportunities, agencies should consider what learning and development opportunities are available.
-The focus should be on relevant skills to maximise mobility opportunities.
-This could include online courses, qualifications that can be completed over the short term or other professional development.
+- While awaiting alternative work or temporary mobility opportunities, agencies should consider requiring the employee to undertake learning and development opportunities.
+The focus should be on relevant skills to maximise mobility opportunities and could include online courses and qualifications that can be completed over the short term or other professional development.

-- Agencies will consider their transition plans and how the employee’s role and personal situations may be impacted by the lifting of restrictions.
-Agencies will discuss possibilities to best utilise employee skills and maintain daily contact to maintain engagement and reassess available work.
+- Agencies should discuss with employees possibilities to best utilise the employee’s skills during this period and maintain daily contact to maintain engagement and reassess available work.

-- Where an employee chooses not to be available for work or temporary mobility opportunities, or declines work or a temporary mobility opportunity, they are not eligible for paid stand-by and will need to access an approved leave type.
+- Where an employee chooses not to be available for work or temporary mobility opportunities, or declines work or a temporary mobility opportunity, they will need to access an approved leave type.
 The appropriate leave type to be accessed will be dependent on the agency workplace arrangement and the personal situation of the employee.
-Agencies should refer to Circular 2020/1: COVID-19 leave arrangements for further guidance.
+Agencies should refer to Circular 2022/1: COVID-19 leave arrangements for further guidance.

-- Where an employee does not engage with the agency, undertake assigned work or refuses reasonable work, then an agency’s normal ‘failure to attend work procedures’ apply.
+- Where an employee does not engage with the agency, undertake assigned work, refuses reasonable alternative work or to provide reasonable evidence as to why they are not available, then an agency’s normal ‘failure to attend work procedures’ apply.

 Application to casual employees

 - Casual employees should undertake their regular assigned duties.
-Where an agency cannot facilitate this, and where it is appropriate, casual employees may choose to be available for reassignment of duties in their agency or a temporary mobility opportunity, or to undertake approved learning and development or other relevant skill building activities.
+Where an agency cannot facilitate this, casual employees may choose to be available for reassignment of duties in their agency or a temporary mobility opportunity.

 - Where a casual employee chooses not to be available for work, they will not be paid.